DannyS95/react-20/README.md

 ### Features:
 - Two dice rendered with accurate emoji faces (`⚀` to `⚅`).
-- Dice state is handled through a structured model for value + face.
 - Rolling simulates real dice behavior with rapid face changes before settling.
 - Smooth 30° shake animation during roll for added realism.
 - Displays the combined total of the two dice.
-- Fully routed and accessible via the Home screen.

 ---